asdacosta/asdacosta/README.md

 - 🌱 Currently learning: theodinproject(TOP)
 - 📫 Reach me via: asdacosta18@gmail.com
-- :scroll: Quote: Dream your biggest, work your hardest, and be your greatest.
+- :scroll: Code: Dream your biggest, work your hardest, and be your greatest.